Real Steel (horse)

 Real Steel (リアルスティール, foaled 1 March 2012) is a Japanese Thoroughbred racehorse and sire.
-After winning his only race as a juvenile in 2014 he developed into a top-class performer in the following year when he won the Tokino Minoru Kinen and finished second in the Spring Stakes, Satsuki Sho St Lite Kinen and Kikuka Sho as well as running fourth in the Japanese Derby.
+After winning his only race as a juvenile in 2014 he developed into a top-class performer in the following year when he won the Kyodo Tsushin Hai and finished second in the Spring Stakes, Satsuki Sho, St Lite Kinen, and Kikuka Sho as well as running fourth in the Japanese Derby.
 He reached his peak as a four-year-old in 2016 when he won the Dubai Turf and ran second in the Tenno Sho.
 He remained in training for two more years, winning the Mainichi Okan in 2017 and running third in the 2018 Dubai Turf.

+Real Steel is named after the 2011 film of the same name.

 Background

 Real Steel is a bay horse standing 1.67 metres high, with a white star and four white socks bred in Hokkaido, Japan by Northern Farm.
 During his racing career he was owned by Sunday Racing and trained by Yoshito Yahagi.

 He was from the fifth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Real Steel's dam Loves Only Me, a half-sister to Rumplestiltskin, was trained in Ireland but never raced and was exported to Japan after being sold for $900,000 at Keeneland in November 2009.
 She was a granddaughter of the outstanding racehorse and broodmare Miesque.
-She has also produced the Yushun Himba winner Loves Only You.
+Loves Only Me has also produced Real Steel's full sister Loves Only You, winner of the Yushun Himba, Queen Elizabeth II Cup, the Breeders' Cup Filly & Mare Turf and the Hong Kong Cup.